Ashleydai2003/Cove/Backend/API.md

   } | null
 }>

+### `/recommended-friends`

+Retrieves a paginated list of users who are in at least one cove with the current user.
+Excludes users who are already friends, have pending friend requests, or have received friend requests from the current user.

+Takes Query String Parameters:
+* cursor: String (optional) - ID of the last user from previous request
+* limit: Number (optional, defaults to 10, max 50)

+Returns:
+* users: Array<{
+  * id: String
+  * name: String
+  * profilePhotoUrl: String | null
+  * sharedCoveCount: Number - Number of coves they share with the current user }>
+* pagination: {
+  * hasMore: Boolean
+  * nextCursor: String | null
+}

 ### `/event`

 Retrieves detailed information about a specific event.
 User must be a member of the event's cove.